gechangyun-tech/image-matting/README.md

 # Image-matting
 This project is to separate the foreground and background of the image.
+This word is developed with HuangYangjie

 # Install